Skip to Content

 Necessary

-“Necessary” cookies are necessary to let users navigate a website and use essential features (like secure areas and shopping baskets).
-Without these cookies, services a user requested from a website cannot be provided.
-Necessary cookies do not gather any information about users that could be used for marketing or remembering where you have been on the internet.
+“Necessary” cookies are essential for navigating our websites and use their essential features (like secure areas and shopping baskets).
+Without these cookies, the services a user requests cannot be provided.
+Necessary cookies do not gather any information about users that could be used for marketing purposes or track your browsing history outside of our websites.

 We may use these necessary cookies to: